 What will you miss the most?

 I will miss the AKU team and our office buddies Findacure and Sookio.
 Working in such a small team means we can truly see the impact of our work and I will miss the buzz and excitement generated by new ideas and future projects.
-I will even miss Lesley’s crazy mutterings as she loves to talk to herself in the office!
+I will even miss Hannah’s crazy mutterings as she loves to talk to herself in the office!

 I will, of course, miss the patients.
 Meeting them and hearing their stories has been massively eye-opening and I will always be in awe of their strength and positivity.
 I came into the Society knowing very little about rare diseases and have seen first-hand the passion and determination of this community.
 Nick’sAKU story will always inspire me, as it really shows the power of pushing for change and never giving up.